Customer churn prediction has been a difficult endeavor for many modern marketers.

-If you don’t have a CDP (or simply need assistance with getting going with machine learning models), a data analyst can help you dissect your quantitative customer data from your various sources to see what commonalities exist among premier buying segments, like:
+If you don’t have a CDP, or simply need assistance with getting going with machine learning models, a data analyst or scientist can help you dissect your quantitative customer data from your various sources to see what commonalities exist among premier buyer segments, like:

-- The number of customers to buy your highest-priced products or services
+- The total number of customers to buy your highest-priced products or services

-- The volume of clients to sign a long-term contract within a given time period
+- The volume of clients to sign a long-term contract within a given period of time

 - The propensity of subscribers to sign up for paid plans after their free trials

-Once these figures have been compiled, sorted, and sent your way (or unified in your CDP after simply integrating with the data sources in question), you can supporting your data-based findings further by conducting qualitative research about customers to glean more purchase and churn insights, like:
+Once these figures have been compiled, sorted, and sent your way (or unified in a CDP after connecting with other data sources), you can support your data-based findings further.

 - Why they repeatedly bought specific products or services but eventually stopped